 Your first step when investigating an abandoned home in your area is simple.
 Search your city or county website to see whether your government provides any resources similar to those described above.
 Perhaps there is a standing task force in place, or a particular person within the housing department charged with collecting notices of potentially abandoned properties.
 You would likely assist this person or department in filling out a form, which would be investigated by the local government (performing a last-owner search and a search for back taxes owing).

 If your local government does not have a clear means for you to report the issue, you might have to become more proactive.
-The presence of a abandoned home represents a good opportunity for your community to come together.
+The presence of an abandoned home represents a good opportunity for your community to come together.
 If you have a neighborhood association, there is a natural mechanism for this.
-If you don’t, perhaps you can take on a leadership role yourself.
+If you don't, perhaps you can take on a leadership role yourself.

 Write a letter to your local council or your neighbors about the home.
 See if anyone knows the location of the owner and, if not, whether there might be some momentum around the idea of addressing the problem.
-Abandoned properties are eyesores, but often ignored; start making some noise around the problem, and see whether any neighbors or elected officials are interested in listening.
+Abandoned properties are eyesores, but often ignored.
+Start making some noise around the problem, and see whether any neighbors or elected officials are interested in listening.

 The ultimate legal step in dealing with an abandoned property is getting it officially "condemned" by the state or local government.
 This involves an extensive legal process, including multiple notices to the last owner of record giving that person a chance to return to the jurisdiction, pay back taxes, and make necessary repairs.